 Neighbors Helping Neighbors

-Hello there, nice to meet you.
-We’re your neighbors.
-We have come together to form a hyper local, grassroots organization founded to address the many needs that exist in our own backyard: hunger, poverty, homelessness and housing instability.
+Hey there Brooklyn!
+We are the North Brooklyn Angels and we're your neighbors.
+We have come together to form a hyper-local, grassroots organization to address the many needs that exist in our own backyard: hunger, poverty, homelessness and housing instability.

 Bringing a Busload of Help

-We are building a custom food truck complete with office space that will operate as a mobile soup kitchen.
+We have built a custom food truck complete with office space that will operate as a mobile soup kitchen.
 Thanks to the generous donations and support of The Episcopal Diocese of Long Island and Norm & Elaine Brodsky our Angelmobile will be able to bring healthy meals and resources right to the places they are most needed.
-We will start out by serving lunch at five sites around North Brooklyn and hope to expand to five breakfasts as soon as we can.
+We will start out by serving lunch at five sites around North Brooklyn and hope to eventually expand to more meals.
 In addition to feeding people, our office area will furnish space for local groups to provide health services, housing counseling, and a new opportunity to showcase the great social justice programming that exists in our community.

 Stop by and say hello when you see us out in the neighborhood.
 We look forward to hearing all your ideas about how neighbors can help neighbors.